Arthur Herbert Jackson

 Arthur Herbert Jackson (1852–1881) was an English composer.

 Life

 He was born in London, the son of Isaac Jackson and his wife Jane Dubbin.
-He was a student from 1872 at the Royal Academy of Music, where he won the Lucas medal for composition; he was elected in 1878 a professor of harmony and composition there.
+He was a student from 1872 at the Royal Academy of Music, where he won the Lucas medal for composition for the first movement of a Symphony.
+In 1878 he was elected a professor of harmony and composition there.
 He died, aged 29, on 27 September 1881, from tuberculous meningitis.

 Works

 Jackson's manuscript orchestral compositions were: